projecthydra-deprecated/hydra-access-controls/README.md

 # hydra-access-controls

 The hydra-access-controls gem provides access controls models and functionality for Hydra Heads.
-See the "hydra-head":http://github.com/projecthydra/hydra-head gem and the "Hydra Project website":http://projecthydra.org for more info.
+See the [hydra-head](http://github.com/projecthydra/hydra-head) gem and the [Hydra Project](http://projecthydra.org) website for more info.

 ## Installation